siran/writing/.scripts/src/site/about.md

 # About

-*Preferred Frame Writing* is a place you can post ideas.
-All post are recorded in a public GitHub repository.
+Preferred Frame Writing is a space for sharing ideas openly.
+Every post is recorded in a public GitHub repository.

-Posting, or better, printing with us, ensure *free* and *open access* to humans and AI.
+Publishing here ensures free and open access for both humans and AI.

-Write freely.
-All articles are subject to comments on GitHub.
-Also replies are accepted to posted or printed articles.
+Write without restriction.
+All articles can receive comments on GitHub, and replies to existing posts are welcome.

-A post can become a *Preferred Frame Writing* print, and thus have a DOI assigned.
+Any post may be selected as a Preferred Frame Writing print, in which case it receives a DOI.